OuterHome/US_Museum_Entrepreneur_Decision_Aid-Project2_Group_I/README.md

 1. Complete project abstract and chart list (basic goal: 2 charts [revenue and income] and one map layer, tbd), and get approval
 2. Filter only for data required for the analysis/charts/etc we require using tool of choice
-3. Create SQLite database and load filtered data
+3. Create mysql database and load filtered data
 4. Complete "app.py" flask app file for communication between sqlite and flask, and flask and javascript in the browser (via API)
 5. Complete html.index for communication between flask app and the browser